-- Preference shall be given to faculty members who have not received a grant recently and/or faculty members about to undergo tenure or promotional review. - Faculty submitting multiple projects may not receive funding for every proposed project.
+- Preference shall be given to faculty members who have not received a grant recently and/or faculty members about to undergo tenure or promotional review. - In some cases, FDC may have to prioritize expenses over faculty stipends. - Faculty submitting multiple projects may not receive funding for every proposed project.